VortexCoyote/hyprfocus/README.md

 ### dispatching

-hyprfocus can also flash the currently focused window through the `flashwindow` dispatcher:
+hyprfocus can also flash the currently focused window through the `animatefocused` dispatcher:
 ```
 bind = $mod, space, animatefocused
 ```